GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/snippets/README.md

 ## Running the sample code

-Each example contains instructions on any prerequiite configuration.
+Each example contains instructions on any prerequisite configuration.

 ## Compile the app through Maven (optional)